Summer Intermediate School Policies

 • Violation of dress standards, including wearing of unsafe or disruptive attire or unsafe footwear

-• General violation of school rules, including violations of acceptable use policy for electronic resources (e.g., computer networks, electronic mail, and the internet)
+• General violation of school rules, including the acceptable use policy for electronic resources

-• Unsafe acts such as throwing food or any other object, running in corridors, climbing fences or buildings, or any other actions which threaten campus safety or order
+• Unsafe acts, such as throwing food, or any other actions which threaten campus safety or order